Pat Barker: Awards and recognition

 In July 2024, Barker was elected as an honorary Fellow of the British Academy.

 In June 2025, she was named a Dame Commander of the Order of the British Empire (DBE).

 Personal life

-In 1969, she was introduced, in a pub, to David Barker, a zoology professor and neurologist 20 years her senior, who left his marriage to live with her.
-They had two children together, and were married in 1978, after his divorce.
+In 1969 she was introduced in a pub to David Barker, a zoology professor and neurologist 20 years her senior, who left his marriage to live with her.
+They had two children and were married in 1978, after his divorce.
 Their daughter Anna Barker Ralph is a novelist.
-Barker was widowed when her husband died in January 2009.
+Barker was widowed in January 2009.